 Role of Compensation Committee.
-The Compensation Committee is ultimately responsible for all compensation decisions for the NEOs after considering input from management and reviewing peer group compensation.
+The Compensation Committee is ultimately responsible for all compensation decisions for the NEOs after considering input from management.
 The Compensation Committee, among other things, oversees the Company's incentive compensation and equity-based plans and policies and fulfills other responsibilities delegated to the Committee by the Board of Directors.

 The Compensation Committee has the authority to select, retain and obtain the advice of a compensation consultant, as necessary, to assist with the execution of its duties and responsibilities set forth in the Compensation Committee Charter.
-The Compensation Committee did not retain a compensation consultant in 2022.
+The Compensation Committee did not retain a compensation consultant in 2023.

 Role of CEO in Compensation Decisions.
 The CEO does not attend portions of the Compensation Committee and Board meetings during which his performance is being evaluated and his compensation determined.
-The CEO does provide recommendations to the Compensation Committee and Board as to the other NEOs' compensation based on his evaluation of each NEO's performance and of each NEO's respective contributions to the remediation of the Company's and Bank's outstanding legal and regulatory issues, and his understanding of the compensation of NEOs at similarly sized peer banks.
+The CEO does provide recommendations to the Compensation Committee and Board as to the other NEOs compensation based on his evaluation of the NEO's performance, each NEO's respective contributions to the remediation of the Company's and Bank's outstanding legal and regulatory issues, and his understanding of the compensation of NEOs at similarly sized peer banks.
+Because traditional performance metrics such as total shareholder value, profitability and growth did not adequately reflect the performance of the NEOs in light of the numerous issues and challenges the Company faced and the Company's goals of resolving these matters, the role of the CEO in recommending compensation decisions took on greater importance.